With Republican firewall, U.S. Senate acquits Trump of inciting deadly Capitol riot | Politics

 Trump, 74, continues to hold a grip on his party with a right-wing populist appeal and "America First" message.
 The businessman-turned-politician has considered running for president again in 2024.
 Republicans saved Trump in the Feb.
 5, 2020, vote in his first impeachment trial, when only one senator from their ranks - Mitt Romney - voted to convict and remove him from office.

-DEEPLY DIVIDED NATION The acquittal unfolded against a backdrop of gaping divisions in a pandemic-weary United States along political, racial, socioeconomic and regional lines.
+The acquittal unfolded against a backdrop of gaping divisions in the pandemic-weary United States along political, racial, socioeconomic and regional lines.
 The trial provided more partisan warfare even as Biden has called for unity.

 Seventy-one percent of American adults, including nearly half of all Republicans, believe Trump was at least partially responsible for starting the Capitol assault, but only about half of the country thought he should be convicted of inciting insurrection, according to an Ipsos poll conducted for Reuters.
 Trump is only the third president ever to be impeached by the House of Representatives - a step akin to a criminal indictment - as well as the first to be impeached twice and the first to face an impeachment trial after leaving office.
 But the Senate still has never convicted an impeached president.